shabeer-syed/acesinehrs/_pages/about.md

 # Adverse childhood experiences
 <img style="float: right;" src="https://raw.githubusercontent.com/shabeer-syed/ACEs/main/smaller%20overview%20aces.png">
 Adverse childhood experiences (ACEs) are potentially traumatic, [violent](https://apps.who.int/violence-info/), or neglectful experiences in childhood that can have a profound impact on a child's health and development [(1)](https://www.thelancet.com/journals/lanpub/article/PIIS2468-2667(17)30118-4/fulltext).
-ACEs can include child maltreatment, witnessing domestic violence, or living with a parent who has a substance use disorder, mental health problem, or criminal involvement [(2)](https://www.cdc.gov/violenceprevention/aces/fastfact.html).
+Examples of recorded ACEs include child maltreatment (e.g. child protection), exposure to domestic violence, and growing up with a parent with a mental health or substance use problem (e.g. trio of vulnerabilities).[(2)](https://www.cdc.gov/violenceprevention/aces/fastfact.html).

 # ACEs in EHRs
 Electronic health records (EHRs) contain a wealth of routinely collected information about patients, including their medical history, medications, and social history.